KamilleModules/Core/doc/systems/dual-site.md

 A dual website is composed of two websites: the front and the back (aka admin aka backoffice).

-This feature is kool because we uri leading to the admin is virtual, and so we can change it on the fly, hence potentially helping creating a better security model.
+This feature is kool because the uri leading to the admin is virtual, and so we can change it on the fly, hence potentially helping creating a better security model.